Recession may be around the corner.. what causes it and how should you prepare?

 On Wednesday, the Federal Reserve raised its key interest rate by half a percentage point, its largest hike in 22 years.
 Interest rates are the Fed’s primary tool for controlling inflation, which is currently hovering at 8.5% – the highest level since the early 1980s.

 But predicting economic expansions and recessions is very difficult, and the Federal Reserve has historically been miserable at it.
 The bank has to raise interest rates enough to get rid of higher rates.
 Overdoing it, may lead to stagnation.
-Not doing much, may make prices continue to rise, which could also lead to a recession.
+Not doing much, may make prices continue to rise, which might also lead to a recession.

 The ideal outcome is known as a “soft landing”, in which consumer prices fall and economic growth continues at a steady pace.